 The first Will point must be spent at the moment your Health reaches 0 (or below) in order to take effect.
-You cannot use Will once you are already unconscious to drift in and out because the act of spending Will is done by an engaged, conscious mind.
+You cannot use Will once you are already unconscious to drift in and out: the act of spending Will is done by an engaged, conscious mind.

 If you choose to not spend another Will point at the five minutes mark (or, indeed, you run out), then you will immediately fall unconscious.
 This could be as a result of pain, blood loss, delayed shock, etc.

 You cannot use Will Power to keep yourself conscious after a Surprise Attack or after a Drop! call.
-The Surprise Attack and Drop! mechanic is there to deliberately catch your character (or indeed someone else's) out; your character will not have the opportunity to register that they are slipping into unconsciousness before it happens.
+The Surprise Attack and Drop! mechanic is there to deliberately catch characters out; your character will not have the opportunity to register that they are slipping into unconsciousness before it happens.

 A typical protective warding, for example, will require a single point to “infuse” the warding (be it an object or a symbol, as examples) with a part of your very essence.
 Rituals can vary with simple ones taking 1 point and more complicated, larger ones being at ref discretion.

 Refs will try to remind players of the cost, but players will be trusted to keep their own tallies if they perform magic when a ref is not present.